Compliance and law FAQ

 At Fastly, we take pride in our customer support and how effectively we are able to respond to subscriber requests.
-We also want to build an awesome CDN service that continues to evolve, and we are very open to suggestions for features and improvements.
+We also want to build an awesome edge cloud service that continues to evolve, and we are very open to suggestions for features and improvements.
 Our feedback provision ensures that if a subscriber gives us a suggestion about how to improve our service, we can integrate it efficiently.

 What happens if usage of our services by a subscriber or its users interferes with our services?

 Usage of our services that interferes with or disrupts the integrity and performance of our services violates our Acceptable Use Policy and may result in the suspension or termination of services to the applicable subscriber.
 To avoid adversely affecting other subscribers or the Fastly network, a subscriber must promptly respond to any communication from Fastly regarding its use of our services or its users' use of our services if that use interferes or disrupts our services.

 What are some examples of use of our services that may interfere with or disrupt the integrity and performance of our services?

 As described in our Service Availability SLA, utilization spikes in traffic may interfere with our services and adversely affect other subscribers.
 In addition, security vulnerability research testing or penetration testing by third parties or our subscribers that do not comply with our instructions may interfere with our services and as a result adversely affect our network or other subscribers.
 Fastly may take action against any unauthorized use of our services including suspension or termination of a subscriber's account.